wp-plugins/multi-column-tag-map/readme.txt

 * v11.0.1 - Corrected plugin conflict.
 * v11.0.2 - Fixed show_categories and tuned a PHP 4.x issue.
 * v11.0.3 - Fixed a duplicate problem and archives issue on "from_category"
+* v12.0 - Fixed the numberposts issue for showing categories.
+Fixed the way scripts were loaded for SSL use.
+Fixed the "flatten" function conflict.
+You can now use your own CSS, JS and PHP if desired.